iacobucci/launchpad-daemon/README.md

 # Launchpad daemon

 A simple Novation Launchpad MIDI daemon that can run scripts and stuff at button presses.
-It is though
+It is designed to be of low impact, making use of `usleep` in the polling process, to give back computing cycles to the kernel.

 It uses [ALSA development libs](https://archlinux.org/packages/extra/x86_64/alsa-lib/) and [cJson](https://github.com/DaveGamble/cJSON).
 A makefile is provided, and a systemd service such as: